Categories

 Active Brake Assist1

-If the system detects that the driver has not steered the vehicle for a considerable period of time or has removed their hands from the steering wheel, display 1 appears.
+If the system detects that the driver has not steered the vehicle for a considerable period or has removed their hands from the steering wheel, display 1 appears.
 If the driver still does not steer the vehicle, a warning tone sounds in addition to the visual warning message.
-If the driver does not react to the warning for a considerable period, the system can initiate an emergency stop (/ page 190).
+If the driver does not react to the warning for a considerable period, the system can initiate an emergency stop.
 The warning does not occur or stops as soon as the system detects that the driver is touching or steering the steering wheel.

 Touch detection may be limited or inoperative in the following situations: